syseleven/heat-examples/lamp-scalable-setup/README.md

 # LAMP Scalable Setup

+## Restriction
+This heat template can only be used in the SysEleven Stack Region 'dbl' since it requires LBaaS.

 ## Overview

 Using this simple template you launch an scalable LAMP setup on the SysEleven Stack where you can deploy and run you PHP-Application.